Hattix.co.uk PC Hardware Collection

 WD came into its own in the 2000s, where a WD Caviar Black 7,200 RPM drive was always going to be a good choice, and a WD Caviar Green Power was usually a reliable high capacity storage or cost-conscious mechanism.
 WD bought Hitachi's 2.5" operations in 2011 (the 3.5" desktop drives went to Toshiba) and converted its own 2.5" platter facilities to making 3.5" units.

-Quantum 1980-2001 Quantum isn't known for any great firsts, nor any fantastic innovations.
+Quantum 1980-2001 Quantum wasn't known for any great firsts, nor any fantastic innovations.
 It made hard disk drives, it made good ones, bad ones, average ones, cheap ones, expensive ones.
 Quantum was, like Maxtor, Western Digital, and Seagate, a "full stack" manufacturer.
 It did everything from slow cheap things to expensive high performance units.
+Conner, for example, was not full stack, it focused on consumer and home PCs, where performance and reliability were less of a concern than price was.

 In 1983, Quantum span off Plus to develop "hard cards", where the HDD mechanism and its controller were mounted together in a single ISA-slot mounting.
 It would all be pre-configured, the user didn't have to mess about with interleaving, RLL or MFM.
 Purists hated them, as a few tweaks to encoding or interleaving and a tired old HDD could have its performance dramatically improved.
 The industry, however, saw this was the future and Quantum had a big part in designing ATA.
 Plus was re-absorbed in 1992.